sabertazimi/bod/docs/bod.md

   -h, --help        display help for command

 Commands:
-  create <appName>  create a new project powered by Create React App and @sabertazimi/react-scripts info              print debugging information about your environment
+  create|c <appName>  Create a new project powered by @sabertazimi/react-scripts info|i              Print debugging information about your environment help [command]      display help for command

 ℹ   Run bod <command> --help for detailed usage of given command.
 ```